LeShinge/great_gitsby/README.md

 # sapphire_engine
-This repo is used to demonstrate Git in Tutorial 15 of the Planet Chili Beginner C++ tutorial series.
+This is a fork of Chilitomatonoodle's C++ Game Framework.